mrOranger/Javascript/Typescript/README.md

 }
 ```

-Up to this point, if we are passing a parameter that is a complex object like in this example, we would like to use a simplier way to define the parameter's type.
+Up to this point, if we are passing a parameter that is a complex object like in this example, we would like to use a simpler way to define the parameter's type.
 Fortunately, we can define our custom type in TypeScript using the `type` keyword, and using or exporting this definition in our project.

 That is, our `user` parameter's type, will be something like this: